-Used mostly in teas and herbal supplements, red ginseng has been shown to help some people with sexual dysfunction – most prominently in women post-menopause.
+Used mostly in teas and herbal supplements, red ginseng has been shown to help some people with sexual dysfunction - most prominently in women post-menopause.
 Having sex after child-bearing age is a whole new ballgame for many vagina-owners, and red ginseng can help!
-Though it’s not necessarily as delicious as chocolate or spicy peppers (both false aphrodisiacs), it may be the answer to increased sexual arousal in women post-menopause.
+Though it’s not necessarily as delicious like chocolate or spicy peppers (both false aphrodisiacs), it may be the answer to increased sexual arousal in women post-menopause.

 Aphrodisiac Food #3: Maca

 Maca is a South American root vegetable, related to kale and broccoli.
-Often sold in powdered form, maca can be used a sweet addition to any smoothie or stir-fry and is one of the few aphrodisiac foods with the science to back it up.
+Often sold in powdered form, maca can be used as a sweet addition to any smoothie or stir-fry and is one of the few aphrodisiac foods with the science to back it up.
 Multiple studies have shown that maca can increase sexual desire in those with erectile dysfunction as well as helping those with sexual dysfunction caused by antidepressants.

 Aphrodisiac Food #4: Pistachios

-From ice cream to macarons, pistachios have made their way across the globe adding flavor and a bright green color to various cuisines.
+From ice cream to macarons, pistachios have made their way across the globe adding flavor and bright green color to various cuisines.
 An excellent snack on their own, pistachios have been shown to increase libido in those with erectile dysfunction.
 That being said, you’d have to eat quite a few pistachios pretty regularly to see improvement and there isn’t a lot of science looking at their effect on the female body.
 Like many aphrodisiac foods, pistachios won’t suddenly get you in the mood (though it would be nice if libido was like a light switch!), but it can’t hurt to add them to your diet if you experience regular erectile dysfunction.

 Aphrodisiac Food #5: Saffron